- What is Asperger’s?

 - How to help a child with Asperger's

 If you’re a parent, it’s a great idea to educate yourself on how Asperger’s Syndrome and other conditions may manifest in children.
-Whether you’ve noticed anything unusual about your child’s behavior and communication or are just curious about what you may want to look out for in your kids, learning about signs of Asperger’s in children is very worthwhile.
+Whether you’ve noticed anything unusual about your child’s behaviour and communication or are just curious about what you may want to look out for in your children, learning about signs of Asperger’s in children is very worthwhile.

 Understanding the condition and how Asperger’s in children can best be handled to support the child is key, whether you have a child with Asperger’s yourself or not.
 Keep reading to find out more about what Asperger’s Syndrome is and how it affects children.

 What is Asperger’s?